Fraud charges filed against 2 members of secretive sect

-Two members of a secretive evangelical church in North Carolina were charged Friday in an unemployment benefits scheme that former congregants have said was part of a plan to keep money flowing into the church despite the struggling economy.
+A father and son who belong to a secretive evangelical church in North Carolina are facing criminal charges in an unemployment benefits scheme that former congregants have said was part of a plan to keep money flowing into the church.

 As part of an ongoing investigation into physical and emotional abuse at the Word of Faith Fellowship Church in Spindale, North Carolina, The Associated Press reported in September that authorities were looking into the unemployment dealings of congregants and their businesses.